mderazon/node-deeplink/README.md

 When a request comes in, the following query params a re checked:

-- `url`: **mandatory**.
-The deeplink url you want the user to be directed to e.g. `app://account`.
+- `url`: **optional**.
+If available, will prefer this deeplink url over the one from the options.
 - `fallback`: **optional**.
 If available, will prefer this fallback address over the one from the options.

 ### Behaviour

-_node-deeplink_ expects the request to contain a query param `url=...` so that the deeplink mechanism will work.
-If no such query is present then _node-deeplink_ ignores the request and calls `next()` so the request will be handled by the next middleware.

 _node-deeplink_ works by first sending the user to an html page with a user-agent sniffing script.
-After figuring out the user's device, it redirects the to the predefined deeplink.
+After figuring out the user's device, it redirects them to the predefined deeplink.
 In practice, after clicking the link, the browser will be opened for a very short moment and then the redirect will happen.

 ### TODO